FRANK LAMPHERE

 www.RatPackJazz.com

-No usage or reproduction of any kind is permitted without prior written consent from singer Frank Lamphere, at Pack Jazz, Frank Lamphere.com and this Rat Pack tribute artist and Dean Martin Tribute for Corporate Entertainment, America the Beautiful Swinging, Casinos, and Special Events serving: Chicago, Palm Springs, New York, San Francisco, Las Vegas, Atlantic City, Los Angeles, St Louis, Phoenix, Cincinnati, Indianapolis, Minneapolis, Des Moines, Milwaukee and cities nationwide.
+No usage or reproduction of any kind is permitted without prior written consent from singer Frank Lamphere, at Pack Jazz, Frank Lamphere.com and this Rat Pack tribute artist and Dean Martin Tribute CD, for Corporate Entertainment, America the Beautiful Swinging, Casinos, and Special Events serving: Chicago, Palm Springs, New York, Las Vegas, Atlantic City, St Louis, Phoenix, Cincinnati, Indianapolis, Minneapolis, Des Moines, Milwaukee and cities nationwide.
 All content and images on this website are copyrighted.
 All Rights Reserved.

 Website powered by Network Solutions®